How Does My Lawyer Get Paid in a Workers Compensation Case?

 You may be seeking a certain type of treatment that the insurance company is fighting.
 If you secure a judge’s order to pay for the treatment, the same rules apply: the insurance company has to pay your lawyer if you prevail; your lawyer does not get paid at all, by anyone, if you lose.What About Lump Sum Settlements?

 Lump sum settlements are used to resolve disputes over the extent to which an employee may be due past weekly payments or will be due future weekly payments.
 Your injury may prevent you from returning to your prior type of job.
 If you feel you can do other work, and indeed may prefer to do so, lump summing future benefits allows you a fund of money to use as you transition to different employment.
 The insurance company may agree to the settlement if it believes it is buying off future risk.

-An attorney is allowed a fee of 20% of the lump sum (with small exceptions) if the lump sum is “with liability”, or 15% if the settlement is “without liability”.
+A Lowell Workers Compensation attorney is allowed a fee of 20% of the lump sum (with small exceptions) if the lump sum is “with liability”, or 15% if the settlement is “without liability”.
 (Whether it is “with” or “without” liability depends upon whether future medical bills will still be covered by the insurance company).
 In any event, the fee only arises because you are receiving significant payment on your case.
 It never comes out of your pocket.
 You would not agree to a settlement, nor would a judge approve it, unless it was to your benefit.